Ankit161001/Recognizing_Cat_and_Dog_in_CNN/README.md

 Cheers!

 ### Code Description
-Before executing the python notebook be sure to install keras.
+Before executing the python notebook be sure to install keras and numpy.
 For installing first check if you have python installed.
 Head over to `python.org` to install python.
 When installed run command prompt.
-Execute the command `pip install keras`.
+Execute the command `pip install keras` and then `pip install numpy`.
-This code will successfully install keras in your system.
+These codes will successfully install keras and numpy modules in your system.
 <br>
 <br>
 The python notebook is commented in each block to make it easier to understand.